Williams Family

 Died: 29 Jun, 1918 Muncie, IN

-According to the records of Mama Nelle Williams Holthouse.
+According to the records of my maternal grandmother Mama Nelle Williams Holthouse.

 Edward Heath and Maude Williams raised three children: